 Children’s behavior can be a good guide to where their significant adults stand on the Influence Continuum.
 Sometimes the freedom we give children isn’t free.
 When we implicitly pressure children to make the choices we want while we are telling them the choice is theirs, the effects on their behavior are the same as if … Continue reading Power Over or Power With: Children’s personalities reflect the way adults engage with them

 It's impossible to conceive of different ways to think about education without first identifying and momentarily suspending our most basic (and usually unexamined) assumptions.
-The illustration below is an attempt to assess our current, common, core beliefs about education.
-I intend to write follow-up posts about the Ten Horsemen … and the language, policies, and … Continue reading Ten Horsemen of the Educational Apocalypse
+The illustration below is an attempt to assess our current, commonly held core beliefs about education.
+I intend to write follow-up posts about the Ten Horsemen … and the language, policies, … Continue reading Ten Horsemen of the Educational Apocalypse

 To my way of seeing it, "Montessori" has ceased to be a meaningful descriptor.
 Through the systematic formulation and implementation of a discipline she called Scientific Pedagogy, Maria Montessori developed and documented a successful, well-defined, and thoroughly integrated classroom practice for assisting the healthy and natural education of pre-school and elementary age children.
 Montessori's American … Continue reading Return to Scientific Pedagogy (or: why I’m a feral Montessorian)

 I delivered this poem in Amsterdam, at the Annual General Meeting of the Association Montessori Internationale, on April 17, 2016.
 I wrote it in response to the Executive Director's request that I offer a poetic interlude to celebrate the intersection of the Mathematical and the Pedagogical threads of the conference between sessions.
 Less than three weeks … Continue reading Let me be Zero – teacher as aspiring space holder